What is Off-Gassing? A Parent's Guide to VOCs in Furniture

 The Time Factor

-VOCs have a half-life.
-The highest concentration of off-gassing occurs within the first 30 days of a product escaping its plastic factory wrapping.
+Volatile Organic Compounds (VOCs) have a half-life: the highest concentration of off-gassing occurs within the first 30 days of a product escaping its plastic factory wrapping.

 • Peak off-gassing occurs in the first 30 days.